 In a 2014 decision, Harris v.
-Quinn, the U.S. Supreme Court said forcing people who aren’t actually state employees to pay union fees violates their First Amendment rights.
+Quinn, the U.S. Supreme Court said forcing people who are not actually state employees to pay union fees violated their First Amendment rights.

 But those Illinois schemes are still in place.
 Although providers can now refuse to pay union fees, the state still recognizes SEIU as their “exclusive representative.”